jonathanwears/minesweeper/README.md

 ## Setup

 main channel has 'working' version dev channel has more up to date code and features.
-However code may be incomplete, or not run at all.
+However code may be incomplete, or won't run at all.

 To run this project, install it locally using npm: